 - You can open the video file document in the “Document Browser” window and click on the video camera icon in the “Document Browser” toolbar.

-Step 2: Transcribe the Dialogue
+Step 2: Transcribing the video file

 Create Video Images